 (a) Civil Cover Sheet.
 The clerk is authorized and instructed to require a complete and executed AO Form JS 44, Civil Cover Sheet, which shall accompany each civil case to be filed.
 If the filing of a civil case is not accompanied by a complete and executed Civil Cover Sheet, the clerk must accept the case for filing, but must promptly inform the filing party that the filing party must complete and execute the Civil Cover Sheet.
 If the filing party fails to do so not later than 7 days after being informed, the clerk must so advise the court.
-An unrepresented person who files a civil case or a person who, when filing a civil case, is in the custody of a civil, state or federal institution, need not complete and execute the Civil Cover Sheet.
+An unrepresented person who files a civil case or a person who, when filing a civil case, is in the custody of a civil, state, or federal institution, need not complete and execute the Civil Cover Sheet.
 All parties are required to advise the court of any related cases, through means of the Civil Cover Sheet or otherwise.

-(b) Habeas Corpus and Motions Pursuant to 28 U.S.C. § 2255.
+(b) Habeas Corpus Petitions Under 28 U.S.C. §§ 2241 and 2254 and Post-Conviction Motions Under 28 U.S.C. § 2255.